kylemanna/docker-openvpn/docs/docker.md

 ### Step 1 — Set Up Docker

 Docker is moving fast and Debian / Ubuntu's long term support (LTS) policy doesn't keep up.
 To work around this we'll install a PPA that will get us the latest version of Docker.
+For Debian Jessie users, just install docker.io from jessie-backports.

 Ensure dependencies are installed: